I never know what to do with summer break.

 Other than that, I just tried to fill our weeks with a mix of spontaneous and intentional fun summer things:

-- Creative Kids Club – This was a free, monthly, online interactive homeschooling club that included fun projects and videos (it was hosted by CurrClick but unfortunately I don’t think it exists anymore).
+- Creative Kids Club – This was a free, monthly, online interactive homeschooling club that included fun projects and videos (it was hosted by CurrClick which unfortunately closed back in April 2019).

 - Local Homeschooling Group – We met up at different parks throughout the summer which was a great way to meet people in the group and check out new playgrounds in the area.